brioche-dev/tangram/README.md

 ### Build a container image.

-Add a `tangram.js` file to the root of your project and use the `std.buildContainerImage` function to build a container image.
+Use the `std.buildContainerImage` function to build a container image.
 In this example, we build a container image with a simple python project.

 ```javascript